Reading Company: Reading Company: 1924–1976

-After the first World War, and the return of the Reading from government control, the Reading decided to streamline its corporate structure.
+After the First World War with the release of the Reading from government control, they decided to streamline their corporate structure.
 For twenty years the Reading Company, the holding company created for the P&R and the P&R Coal and Iron Company, only controlled the P&R after the sale of the P&R Coal and Iron Company.
 To simplify corporate structure, the P&R ceased operation in 1924 and the Reading Company took over operating the railroad.

 The period just after World War I may have been the Reading Company's best with traffic on the Reading at its peacetime high.
 Annual volume was about 15 million tons of anthracite, 25 million tons of bituminous coal with a further 30 million tons of industrial traffic.
 The Reading had taken great strides to wean itself of anthracite dependency but it still relied heavily on coal revenue, and Pennsylvania anthracite production had peaked in 1917 with 99.7 million tons produced.

 The 1925 "Reading" totals above include all the subsidiaries (C&F, G&H, P&CV etc.) that were operating roads in 1925 but whose totals were included in Reading's after 1929.
 None of the totals include Atlantic City RR or PRSL.